Mine-and-blade-admin/Battlegear2/README.md

 The files in /battlegear api folder can be used as external libraries.
 M.U.D and Battlegear are independent.
 To load them while making the addon, simply put them in the /mods folder in your mod run installation.

+Depending on the version of ForgeGradle, you may need to add -noCoreSearch as run configuration argument to avoid duplicated patching.

 Compiling the Mod
 -----------------